Advanced Settings

 you're using an ASCOM (or Indi) mount connection or have an 'aux-mount'

-connection, you may want to set this option.
+connection, you probably want to set this option.

 Conversely, if PHD2 has no scope pointing